eliben/modlib/README.md

 For more details see https://eli.thegreenplace.net/2019/simple-go-project-layout-with-modules/

-To use the packages in this module, add an import in Go code:
+To use packages from this module in your code, add an `import`:

 ```
 import "github.com/eliben/modlib"